Floating Nuclear Power Plant in Chukotka Generates First Billion Kilowatt-Hours

 The world's first commercial floating nuclear power plant has successfully generated one billion kilowatt-hours of electricity in Chukotka

-Currently, the nuclear heat and power plant provides more than 60% of electricity generation in the Chaun-Bilibino energy hub, which covers western Chukotka and the village of Chersky in Yakutia.
+Currently, the nuclear combined heat and power plant provides more than 60% of electricity generation in the Chaun-Bilibino energy hub, which covers western Chukotka and the village of Chersky in Yakutia.

 In 2025, the FNPP will celebrate its first anniversary — five years since its commissioning.
-In May 2020, the station received positive conclusions from Rosprirodnadzor and Rostekhnadzor, which allowed it to begin its work.
+In May 2020, the station received positive conclusions from Rosprirodnadzor and Rostekhnadzor, which allowed it to start its work.
 This is the world's first commercial floating nuclear power plant.

 The past year has been a landmark for the FNPP — we successfully completed the first fuel campaign in the station's history.
-Working in the Arctic conditions is a serious challenge, and we coped with it thanks to effective planning and the coordinated work of all personnel.
+Working in the Arctic is a serious challenge, and we coped with it thanks to effective planning and the coordinated work of all personnel.

 Natalia Tarasova, Deputy Director for Personnel Management at FNPP